Non-stationary Online Learning with Memory and Non-stochastic Control: Related Work

 \paragraph{Online Non-stochastic Control.} Recently, there is a surge of interest to apply modern statistical and algorithmic techniques to the control problem.
-We focus on the online non-stochastic control setting proposed by~\citet{ICML'19:online-control}, where the regret is chosen as the performance measure and the disturbance is allowed to be adversarially chosen.
-Under conditions of convex and Lipschitz cost functions as well as adversarial disturbance,~\citet{ICML'19:online-control} obtain an $\O(\sqrt{T})$ policy regret for known linear dynamical system by introducing the DAC parameterization and reducing the problem to OCO with memory.~\citet{ALT'20:control-Hazan} show an $\O(T^{2/3})$ policy regret for unknown system via system identification.
-In addition,~\citet{ICML'20:log-control} propose the online learning with advantages techniques and obtain logarithmic regret for known system with quadratic cost and adversarial disturbance, and the results are strengthened by~\citet{NIPS'20:max-control} to accommodate arbitrary, changing costs.
-All mentioned results are developed for fully observed system, and~\citet{COLT'20:control-improper} present a clear picture for non-stochastic control with partially observed system.
-We are still witnessing a variety of recent advances, for example, non-stochastic control with bandit feedback~\citep{NIPS'20:bandit-control,NIPS'20:bandit-Koren}, adaptive regret minimization~\citep{arXiv'20:adaptive-OCOmemory,arXiv'21:SA-OCOwMemory}, etc. At the end of this section, we will present more thorough discussions on the relationship between the two works for adaptive regret minimization~\citep{arXiv'20:adaptive-OCOmemory,arXiv'21:SA-OCOwMemory} and our work for dynamic regret minimization.
-There are other related works studying non-stationary online control from the lens of competitive ratio~\citep{NIPS'20:Guanya} and robust control~\citep{arXiv'20:Goel}.
+Online non-stochastic control is proposed by~\citet{ICML'19:online-control}, where the regret is chosen as the performance measure and the disturbance is allowed to be adversarially chosen.
+When online cost functions are convex and Lipschitz,~\citet{ICML'19:online-control} obtain an $\O(\sqrt{T})$ policy regret for known linear dynamical system by introducing the DAC parameterization and reducing the problem to OCO with memory.~\citet{ALT'20:control-Hazan} show an $\O(T^{2/3})$ policy regret for unknown system via system identification.
+In addition,~\citet{ICML'20:log-control} propose the online learning with advantages technique and obtain logarithmic regret for known system with quadratic cost and adversarial disturbance, whose results are strengthened by~\citet{NIPS'20:max-control} to accommodate arbitrary changing costs.
+All mentioned results are developed for fully observed system, and~\citet{COLT'20:control-improper} present a clear picture for non-stochastic control with partially observed systems.
+We are still witnessing a variety of recent advances, for example, non-stochastic control with bandit feedback~\citep{NIPS'20:bandit-control,NIPS'20:bandit-Koren}, adaptive regret minimization~\citep{arXiv'20:adaptive-OCOmemory,AISTATS'22:SA-OCOwMemory,NIPS'22:CA-OCOwMemory}, etc. We will present more discussions on the relationship between these works for adaptive regret minimization and our work (for dynamic regret minimization) at the end of this section.
+There are other related works studying non-stationary online control from the lens of competitive ratio~\citep{NIPS'20:smoothed-OCO,TAC'22:competitive-control} and robust control~\citep{arXiv'20:Goel,L4DC'22:Goel}.
+In addition, there have been considerable efforts dedicated to the broader field of online (stochastic) control over the past several decades.
+While only a handful can be mentioned here~\citep{guo1995performance, COLT'97:PACcontrol, COLT'11:LQC,ICML'18:Cohen,DeanMMRT:Control20,COLT'22:efficientOLC,NIPS'22:optimalALC}, interested readers can refer to the references therein to explore more recent developments in this area.